shsagir/play-area-sync/docs/billing.md

 ### VAT-IN from clients in EU countries

-We recommend to enter your VAT-IN with your Billing Contact.
+We recommend to enter your VAT-IN.
 This way you save upfront costs for VAT — reverse charge makes this possible.
+See this [guide](/billing-contact#toc-taxes) to setup your VAT IN with your Billing Contact.

 ### Currencies